1. Home

 What do I need to get a quote?

-• The condition of the building is needed as your insurer will want to know if there are any structural problems like damp or faulty wiring.
+Your insurer will want to know the condition of your home, as in if there are any structural problems like damp or faulty wiring for example.

-• Whether your house has been underpinned or had the foundations reinforced - this should be detailed in your mortgage valuation or HomeBuyer Report
+If your home has been underpinned or had the foundations reinforced should be detailed in your mortgage valuation or HomeBuyer Report

-• The rebuild cost of your home indicates how much a future home insurance claim might cost.
+The rebuild cost indicates how much a future home insurance claim might cost.
 Find out how to calculate your rebuild cost with our guide or use the free rebuild cost calculator from the Royal Institute of Chartered Surveyors (RICS) Building Cost Information Service (BCIS).

 How can I help maintain my thatched roof?